cornwall-seal-group/whirlpool/README.md

 It works by looking for the known title slides; either:

-`"re_ids", "new_ids", "new_matches", "no_ids", "taggies", "netties", "entangled"`
+`"re_ids", "new_ids", "new_matches", "new_match_up", "no_ids", "taggies", "netties", "entangled"`

+## Running the application

+It is a node REST API, you can run it using `npm run start` which will use the config from `config/dev.json`

+See `src/routes.js` for the different routes available

 ## Process

-Put your Powerpoint presentations in the `input/` folder, then run the following command:

-`npm run process-ppts`

-It will do the following:
+For an individual PPT album it will do the following:

 - zip you PPT
 - unzip it, to extract the slide XML and images